Mojgeek/Spell_Checker/README.txt

 The checkDoc function reads the file to be checked, checks each word against the data structure in memory, and outputs to screen a list of incorrectly spelled words.
 A searchDict function may be useful here.

-An unload function is probably not necessary because list-node-deallocation will likely be handled in the data structure class’s destructor.
+An unload function is probably not necessary because list-node-deallocation will likely be handled in the data structure classï¿½s destructor.